fastify/fastify/docs/Validation-and-Serialization.md

 ### Validation
-The route validation internally relies upon [Ajv](https://www.npmjs.com/package/ajv), which is a high-performance JSON Schema validator.
+The route validation internally relies upon [Ajv v6](https://www.npmjs.com/package/ajv/v/6.12.6) which is a high-performance JSON Schema validator.
 Validating the input is very easy: just add the fields that you need inside the route schema, and you are done!

 The supported validations are: